 - Companies must understand “data flows” – For the purpose of this conversation, let’s refer to a data flow as the exchanging of data with a partner or other organisation.
 Your IT organisation must understand thoroughly those touch points.
 This must be documented at the field level and available for audit or threat detection.

 - Consent – Companies must be able to provide proof that the customer agreed to have their data stored by your organisation.

 - Privacy Enhancing Technology (PET) and Privacy by Design (PbD) – In this new world of privacy as a right, you must incorporate that right into your applications and how you anonymise data, even with the data is enhanced through other sources.
-In other words, you may receive some basic personal data from a customer but then purchase other data that further enhances their base profile from a survey company.
-This is all considered data that must be protected.
+In other words, you may receive some basic personal information (PI) from a customer but then purchase other data that further enhances their base profile from a survey company.
+This is all considered PI that must be protected.

 Our tools can help you achieve a GDPR compliant data governance strategy in the following ways:

 DOC xPress’s Data Dictionary allows you to record responsibility for data as well as include that information in documentation through annotations and custom fields.
 This provides accountability for the ownership of the PI in your company’s possession.